clojuredocs/guides/articles/ecosystem/java_jdbc/using_ddl.md

 ### Creating tables

-For the common operations of creating and dropping tables, java.jdbc provides a little assistance that recognizes `:entities` so you can use keywords (or string) and have your chosen naming strategy applied, just as you can for several of the SQL functions.
+For the common operations of creating and dropping tables, java.jdbc provides a little assistance that recognizes `:entities` so you can use keywords (or strings) and have your chosen naming strategy applied, just as you can for several of the SQL functions.

     (j/create-table-ddl :fruit
                         [:name "varchar(32)" :primary :key]